Fibromyalgia – what you need to knowMay 19, 2021 2022-04-04 16:36

 Fibromyalgia – what you need to know

-This is a complicated condition to understand.
-That is due to its unclear symptoms that can be linked to many other illnesses.
-However, healthcare providers have come a long way from a time when fibromyalgia was questioned and undetected as a disease.
-It is now a more accepted condition, along with other pain disorders.
+As mentioned earlier, telling fibromyalgia apart from other health conditions is a challenge.
+That is due to an overlap of symptoms that can be linked to many other illnesses.
+However, doctors have come a long way from a time when fibromyalgia was questioned and sometimes brushed aside.
+It is now a more accepted condition, along with other pain and rheumatological disorders.

 - Aching all over – Muscle pain, joint pain, headaches, you name it.